Going to Production

 multi-replica production default; supports Jedis / Lettuce / Redisson (Standalone / Cluster / Sentinel)

-when sessions must live in a relational store (audit / reporting / joins)
+when state must live in a relational store (audit / reporting / joins)

 import redis.clients.jedis.JedisPooled;